g-nm/Web-Fundamentals/6.ButtonsandLinks/Links/readme.md

 ### Link attributes

--  If you would like a link to open in a new tab use the target attribute ana set it to _\_blank_
+-  If you would like a link to open in a new tab use the target attribute and set it to _\_blank_
 -  This should only be used if the user is still using the current page for example when content has not been saved

 ```html